Norman Lykes House: Interior

 The house has three bedrooms and three bathrooms, spread across 3095 ft2.
 When the house was built, it had five bedrooms, some of which were characterized as being similar in size to a closet.
 Two of the bedrooms have been removed or combined with other spaces over the years, as Wright had intended for the walls to be relocated or removed for flexibility.
 The interior is decorated with Philippine mahogany, and there is built-in storage space along the house's curving hallways.
 Wright designed built-in furnishings for the house as well, including the furniture and four custom chairs.
 The primary living areas are within the circular main house, while the bedrooms are in the curved wing.

 The Lykes House has a low-ceilinged foyer leading to larger rooms, an example of Wright's compression-and-release principle.
 The living room has a stone floor, wood furniture, and banquette seats beneath the windows.
-In addition, the living room is a built-in entertainment center, a newspaper rack, storage space beneath the seats, and a conical fireplace with a concrete hearth.
+In addition, the living room has a built-in entertainment center, a newspaper rack, storage space beneath the seats, and a conical fireplace with a concrete hearth.
 Next to the living room is a library with Philippine mahogany shelves, as well as a wet bar concealed behind a sliding door.
 There is a curved kitchen with stainless-steel counters, illuminated by lights underneath (similar to those at his Conrad Gordon House in Oregon).
 Wright added custom-made cabinets to the kitchen, and there is also a stove and two pantries.
 Next to the kitchen is a stairway ascending to the first floor.
 Within the basement is a media room, which is also described as a den and has small windows, some shelves, and an entertainment center.

 The house had two offices when it was built.
 The main second-floor office is cylindrical and was added to the plan by Rattenbury.
 It is directly above the kitchen and has a built-in desk, shelves, cabinets, and magazine racks.
-Rattenbury and Wright deliberately placed the office's windows at eye level, and he added a built-in skylight above the desk.
+Rattenbury and Wright deliberately placed the office's windows at eye level, and they added a built-in skylight above the desk.
 The original design included a smaller room next to the office, but that room was merged with the office during the house's 1990s renovation.
 The bedrooms each have desks and cabinets, though most of the storage space for these bedrooms were in the hallway connecting each room, where there are additional built-in cabinets.
 The master bedroom has a separate balcony, dressing room, and bathroom.
 The main bathroom, adjoining the master bedroom, is clad with rose marble tiles.
 The house has a secondary office as well, with lunette windows and built-in furnishings.